jsphweid/piano-learning-stream/README.md

         - run `./infer.sh path/to/wav/that/you/want/to/infer.wav`

 For better performance:
-I'd also suggest pip installing a locally compiled version of tensorflow (https://www.tensorflow.org/install/install_sources).
+I'd also suggest compiling a version of tensorflow for local usage(https://www.tensorflow.org/install/install_sources).
 It is somewhat involved but it'll most likely make this train quicker.
-Plus you won't get a warning about it in the console.
+Plus you shouldn't get performance warnings in the console.

 # Does it do anything?
 Kind of.
 I haven't experimented a lot with hyperparameters or the model structure but my initial conclusions are: